edwardgurney/pizza-burger-sports-bar/README.md

       - I had some assistance from student support on sizing the hero image so that it sat better on the homepage

-      - I discoverd that using multiple <br> (for my menu section) is bad practice and that you should use <p>&nbsp;</p>.
+      - I discoverd that using multiple break elements (for my menu section) is bad practice and that you should use '&nbsp' between paragraph elements.
 I read this on a few webpages but the first one was https://www.quora.com/How-can-I-add-multiple-blank-lines-in-HTML#:~:text=Skipping%20an%20entire%20line%20in,arguably%20not%20a%20best%20practice.
 (I used a couple of different methods to show vairation, so I also targetted the class="full-menu" with with some line-height in the CSS file).

  * Acknowledgements